ansible/ansible/docs/docsite/rst/guide_packet.rst

 As with most Ansible modules, the default states of the Packet modules are idempotent, meaning the resources in your project will remain the same after re-runs of a playbook.
 Thus, we can keep the ``packet_sshkey`` module call in our playbook.
 If the public key is already in your Packet account, the call will have no effect.

 The second module call provisions 3 Packet Type 0 (specified using the 'plan' parameter) servers in the project identified via the 'project_id' parameter.
-The servers are all provisioned with CoresOS beta (the 'operating_system' parameter) and are customized with cloud-config user data passed to the 'user_data' parameter.
+The servers are all provisioned with CoreOS beta (the 'operating_system' parameter) and are customized with cloud-config user data passed to the 'user_data' parameter.

 The ``packet_device`` module has a boolean 'wait' parameter that defaults to 'false'.
 If set to 'true', Ansible will wait until the GET API call for a device will contain an Internet-routeable IP address.
 The 'wait' parameter allows us to use the IP address of the device as soon as it's available.